transfer-agent-protocol/tap-cap-table/README.md

 Inside of `/chain`:

 -   Restart anvil
 -   Run `forge clean`
 -   Move back to the root directory, then run `yarn build`

 After, you can seed and deploy the cap table with either of the above options.
 If the bug persists, please open an issue with an attached screenshot and steps to reproduce.

+## Testing Web3

+Run all smart contracts tests

+`yarn test`

-## Testing
+## Testing Web2

-To run tests for the smart contracts, run `yarn test`.
-This will run all the tests defined in the test suite and output the results to the console.
+### Unit tests

+Run all javascript unit tests with jest

+`yarn test-js`

+### Integration tests

+Deploy a cap table to local anvil server through a local web2 server.
+The chain event listener is also run to ensure the events are properly mirrored into the mongo database.
+NOTE: running this deletes your local mongo collections first

+`yarn test-js-integration`

+Condensed steps from no active processes running:

+-   Terminal 1: `docker compose up`
+-   Terminal 2: `anvil`
+-   Terminal 3: `cd chain && forge script script/CapTableFactory.s.sol --fork-url http://localhost:8545 --broadcast`
+    -   To bootstrap `jest-integration` MongoDB collections: `cd .. && yarn test-js-integration` NOTE: we use `jest-integration`
+    -   Then using MongoDB compass, create/update the record in `jest-integration.factories` with the implementation_address and factory_address
+    -   Run `yarn test-js-integration`!

 ## Contributing